Boston Library Consortium & Other Catalogs

 Consortium Card Program

 The Consortium Card program extends direct borrowing privileges at Consortium members’ libraries to students, faculty and staff from participating academic institutions.
-Boston University Medical Center students, faculty and staff can obtain a BLC Consortium Card at the Alumni Medical Library Reference Desk, Monday – Friday, 9:00 am – 5:00 pm.
+Boston University Medical Campus students, faculty and staff can obtain a BLC Consortium Card at the Alumni Medical Library Reference Desk, Monday – Friday, 8:30 am – 5:00 pm.
 (Please be sure to bring your BU ID or BMC ID when applying for the Consortium Card.)
 Card holders must validate their cards at regular intervals, usually four times per year.
 Those who are not part of the Boston University Medical Center can request information about the Consortium Card program from the reference staff at their home libraries.
 Apply for a Boston Library Consortium Card.

 As of September 9, 2016 current Boston University students, faculty, and staff may now borrow books directly from the Boston College, Brandeis University, and Northeastern University Libraries using their Boston University ID (Terrier Card).
 The Boston Library Consortium card is required for Boston University students, faculty, and staff when visiting or borrowing books from other Boston Library Consortium member Libraries.